scalameta/mdoc/readme.md

 ````

 Observe that positions of the reported diagnostics point to line numbers and
 columns in the original markdown document.
-Internally, Mdoc instruments code
+Internally, mdoc instruments code
 fences to extract metadata like variable types and runtime values.
 Positions of
 error messages in the instrumented code are translated into positions in the
 markdown document.